tachiyomiorg/website/src/help/faq/README.md

 The introduction of Scoped Storage means that many storage-related functions that Tachiyomi uses may be much slower due to the inherent slowness of Scoped Storage, as outlined [here](https://www.xda-developers.com/android-q-storage-access-framework-scoped-storage/).
 These include deleting chapters, library load times, accessing the folders outside the data folders to download to or read from, and more.

 ### Is there any way to improve performance?
-You can try the command below if you know how to use ADB, a guide on installing it is also outlined on the site [here](/help/guides/troubleshooting/#what-are-some-common-errors).
+If you know how to use ADB, you can try the following command to enable the old general storage interface for the app.
+If you are using Tachiyomi Preview or a fork, replace `eu.kanade.tachiyomi` with the corresponding package name.

 ```
 adb shell cmd appops set eu.kanade.tachiyomi android:legacy_storage allow
 ```
-This command enables general storage access for the app, allowing Tachiyomi to use the old general storage access interface.

-If you are using a Tachiyomi Preview or a fork, replace `eu.kanade.tachiyomi` with the corresponding fork's package name.

 ## Shizuku